David Crockett teachers and students looking forward to Karaoke Day - NewsBreak

 Photo gallery: Food City Thanksgiving Classic, Day 1

 The Food City Thanksgiving Classic at Sullivan East tipped off a week of high school basketball action in the region.
-Monday's winners in Bluff City included the girls from West Ridge, 70-58 over Volunteer, and South Greene, 56-46 over Science Hill.
+Monday's winners in Bluff City included the girls from West Ridge, 70-58 over Volunteer, and South Greene, 56-46 over Science Hill, and the boys from Volunteer, 62-59 over Lakeway Christian.

 Cutting and filling – Project Intersection sites coming together